VinceStargazer/NEU-CS5600/hw11/README.md

 is the same as what you indicated in getRand argument
 2. Run `./cipher -d` and then try typing down some encoded strings in the terminal to see if they can be decoded to the corresponding word in random_words.txt.
 You can also try `./cipher -e` to test it reversely
+3. Run `./test.sh` to test some edge cases